If you want to be a family history writer, sometimes you need to learn techniques found in newspaper articles.

 This writing style makes your story incredibly dull.

-Multiple Ways to Say a Name
+Multiple Ways to Say an Ancestor's Name

 The AP Style Guide and various newspapers define how they will reference a person after first using their name.
 In the following list, you will learn several ways to identify your ancestor by incorporating the commonly used newspaper techniques.